Doctors Get New Clinical Guidelines for Managing Chronic Pain With Cannabis, Courtesy of Canadian Researchers

 by Bethan Rose

-As the global cannabis market—projected to be worth USD 97.35 billion by the end of 2026—continues to evolve at breakneck speed, more strain varieties are being developed by growers to enhance certain plant characteristics; such as the aroma, flavor, potency, effects, and cannabinoid content.
+As the global cannabis market—projected to be worth USD $97.35 billion by the end of 2026—continues to evolve at breakneck speed, more strain varieties are being developed by growers to enhance certain plant characteristics, such as the aroma, flavor, potency, effects, terpenes, and cannabinoid content.

-While the idea of choosing between more than 700 unique strains is appealing, first-time marijuana users are often left wondering what the best strains are for newbies and where to start.
-Not to worry, because we’ve got you covered.
+While the idea of choosing between more than 700 strain names is appealing, first-time marijuana users are often left wondering what the best strains are for newbies and where to start.
+Not to worry because we’ve got you covered.
 Let’s dive straight in and discover how to approach cannabis as a beginner.

 Each variety of the plant genus Cannabis is known as a “strain.”
 To produce new marijuana strains that contain varying levels of THC and CBD, the two main compounds in cannabis, breeders need both male and female cannabis plants.
 Learn more about the difference between cannabis strains here.